healthnode/hexxcoin/doc/readme-qt.rst

     qmake
     make

-Alternatively, install Qt Creator and open the `hexx-qt.pro` file.
+Alternatively, install Qt Creator and open the `hexxcoin-qt.pro` file.

 An executable named `hexx-qt` will be built.